DidoMarchet/craft-commerce-headless-sdk/doc/CLIENT.md

 # Client SDK Documentation

-The `client` module allows you to make `GET` and `POST` requests to custom endpoints in Craft CMS Commerce.
+The `client` module allows you to make `GET` and `POST` requests to custom endpoints in Craft Commerce.
 It automatically handles sessions with cookies and provides flexibility in configuring headers and handling responses.

 ### Key Features